Skip to content

 mode: "0644"

-Render configuration files from templates using pongo2 syntax.
+Render configuration files from templates with variables and logic.

 - name: Render nginx config